Ashriya26/MiniProject-ExpiryExpert/README.md

 # MiniProject-ExpiryExpert

 ExpiryExpert is a blockchain-based solution for managing product expiry.
-This innovative application ensures secure and transparent tracking of products throughout their lifecycle, providing users with a reliable method to manage product safety effectively.
+It ensures secure and transparent tracking of products throughout their lifecycle.

-With the increasing number of perishable goods and the critical need for consumer safety, ExpiryExpert addresses the challenges of tracking product expiry dates.
-Utilizing blockchain technology, it guarantees tamper-proof data management, allowing users to maintain trust in the information provided.

-The application features a user-friendly interface that simplifies the process of adding, editing, and deleting product information.
-Users can effortlessly input product details, including name, batch number, and expiry date, while the system performs real-time checks on the expiry status.
-This ensures that users are always informed about the freshness of their products.

-Key features include:
-- **Add Products**: Easily add product details to the system, ensuring comprehensive records.
-- **Check Expiry**: Users can quickly check the expiry status of products, enhancing safety.
-- **Delete Products**: Streamline inventory management by removing outdated products.
-- **Edit Products**: Modify product information as necessary to keep records current.
-- **Tamper-Proof Data**: Protect data integrity through the secure nature of blockchain technology.

-With ExpiryExpert, users not only improve their product management practices but also contribute to a safer consumption environment by ensuring that only safe and fresh products are available.

 ## Features